munificent/craftinginterpreters/book/scanning.md

 </aside>

 The part of the loop where we look at a handful of characters to figure out which kind of lexeme it "matches" may sound familiar.
-If you're familiar with regular expressions, you might consider defining a regex for each kind of lexeme and use those to match characters.
-For example, Lox has the same identifier rules as C. This regex matches one:
+If you know regular expressions, you might consider defining a regex for each kind of lexeme and use those to match characters.
+For example, Lox has the same identifier rules as C.
+This regex matches one:

 ```text
 [a-zA-Z_][a-zA-Z_0-9]*
 ```

 If you did think of regular expressions, your intuition is a deep one.
-The rules that determine how characters are grouped lexemes for some language are called its <span name="theory">**lexical grammar**</span>.
+The rules that determine how characters are grouped into lexemes for some language are called its <span name="theory">**lexical grammar**</span>.
 In Lox, as in most programming languages, the rules of that grammar are simple enough to be classified a **[regular language][]**.
 That's the same "regular" as in regular expressions.